-Over the 2 days, participants will see why PSM is the cutting-edge course for effective Scrum Masters and for anyone coaching a development team toward increased efficiency and effectiveness.
-The course includes advanced thinking for servant-leadership and behavioural shifts.
+The course provides cutting-edge instruction for aspiring Scrum Masters and for anyone coaching a development team toward increased efficiency and effectiveness.

 By the end of this course participants will: